mastodon/documentation/content/en/admin/config.md

 #### `REDIS_SENTINEL`

-Either a single DNS name that resolves one or more A records for [Redis Sentinel](https://redis.io/docs/management/sentinel/), or a comma-deliminated list of Redis Sentinel instance IP:PORTs.
+Either a single DNS name that resolves one or more A records for [Redis Sentinel](https://redis.io/docs/management/sentinel/), or a comma-delimited list of Redis Sentinel instance IP:PORTs.

 #### `REDIS_SENTINEL_MASTER`